-Fortunately, a recent iOS update makes it dead simple to adjust the display of your iPhone and other iOS devices–no jailbreaking or extra software required.
-The new “Night Shift” mode adjusts the color temperature of your iPhone’s screen so that instead of the crisp blue-white light we’re all familiar with, the screen has a more candle-lit tint that’s less stimulating to our brains.
+Fortunately, iOS makes it simple to adjust the display of your iPhone and other iOS devices—no jailbreaking or extra software required.
+The “Night Shift” mode adjusts the color temperature of your iPhone’s screen so that instead of the crisp blue-white light we’re all familiar with, the screen has a more candle-lit tint that’s less stimulating to our brains.
 It’s almost exactly like f.lux, a popular app available for PC and iOS, but it doesn’t require jailbreaking.

-The lead image of this article shows two iPhone 6 units side-by-side with no Night Shift mode filter applied (at left) and the warmest Night Shift mode filter applied (at right).
+The lead image of this article shows two iPhones side-by-side—one without Night Shift turned on (at left) and one with the warmest Night Shift mode filter applied (at right).
 When viewed side-by-side, the difference is stark but we assure you when using a device with Night Shift mode on it feels very natural and comfortable on your eyes.

 How to Enable Night Shift Mode

-To take advantage of the new “Night Shift” feature all you need is an iOS device capable of updating to iOS 9.3 and it must have one of the newer 64-bit processors introduced in Apple’s 2013 product line.
-This means older devices that are eligible for the update (like the iPhone 4s) can’t take advantage of the feature.
+To take advantage of the “Night Shift” feature, you need to be running iOS 9.3 or later and your device must have one of the newer 64-bit processors introduced in Apple’s 2013 product line.
+This means older devices that are able to run at least 9.3 (like the iPhone 4s) can’t take advantage of the feature.